This is a guide covering a viewfinder and its importance in photography.

 You will notice a rubber eyepiece that protects your eye from rigid plastic and metal.
 Other single-lens reflex cameras use a viewfinder that works as a rangefinder.

 Yes, the big screen where you can see what you are taking.
-DSLRs use an optical viewfinder (OVF).
+DSLRs use an optical viewfinder (OVF) and mirrorless cameras use an electronic viewfinder (EVF).

 This is accomplished by light passing through the lens (TTL) and reflecting off a reflex or relay mirror, then passing through a pentaprism or pentamirror, and ultimately passing through the viewfinder into the photographer’s eye.